 The Premise / Goal / Timing of This Weekly Feature

 Premise.
-If you like the content in this blog, maybe you'll also like the content I regularly read, study, and curate from the Web.
+If you like the content in this blog, you may like the type of content I regularly read and study on the Web.

 Goal.
 On a weekly basis, I'm going to publish links to three (3) articles I find interesting.
 I'll include a brief summary with some bullet points explaining why I think the content is worth consuming.

 Your Feedback Please!

 I'd like to experiment with this type of post for the next two to three months.
 Let me know what you think (especially if this idea sucks):

 - How can I improve the value of these weekly posts?

 - Is my initial timing choice for publication okay with you (e.g., middle of the week versus the end of it)?
 If not, please tell me.